Tim Gill is an independent scholar, writer and consultant on childhood, and a global advocate for children’s play and mobility.

 Tim is co-author of the government-funded publication Managing Risk in Play Provision: Implementation Guide. and of the publication Risk Benefit Assessment for Outdoor Play: A Canadian Toolkit [pdf link].
 The approach set out in these publications is supported by the UK’s overarching safety regulator, the Health and Safety Executive.

 Tim’s consultancy clients include national and local governments across the UK and throughout the world, household name charities and NGOs, leading corporates and built environment practices, educational and leisure providers, and campaigning and community groups.

 “Tim has delivered a range of services that have been eloquently tailored to our local context with an informed eye and agile mind… Tim’s ability to adapt his message and delivery-style to connect with a diversity of audiences was regarded as a key strength.”Testimonial from Fraser Keegan, State Manager, Obesity Prevention and Lifestyle Program, South Australia

 Tim has advised political parties and thinktanks across the political spectrum.
 In 2008 he shared the platform with David Cameron and David Willetts at the launch of the Conservative Party’s Childhood Review.
-His consultancy clients include the National Trust, London Legacy Development Company, Forestry Commission, Mayor of London, Argent plc and Play England.
-He is also a Built Environment Expert for Design Council CABE, the UK Government’s design champion for the built environment.

 In 2009 Edge Hill University, Lancashire, awarded Tim an honorary doctorate for his “outstanding contribution to improving children’s lives through challenging our views of childhood in a ‘no risk’ culture.”
 In 2012 Tim accepted an invitation to be the founding patron of the Forest School Association.
 He is on the international advisory board for the journal Children’s Geographies.